Weltraumschaf/weltraumschaf.github.io/_posts/2012-03-23-Post-to-Twitter-with-Ruby.md

 ---
 layout: post
-title: TODO
+title: Post to Twitter with Ruby
 ---

-## Post to Twitter with Ruby

 Just few  hours ago I  added the feature  that new blog  posts are posted  to my [Twitter  account][1].
 With  the  [twitter  gem][2] only  a  few  lines of  code